 Your city taxes fund the services and infrastructure you depend on every day, such as good roads and the police, fire and emergency medical services that respond in a crisis and keep our community safe.
 These funds also provide for innovative library programs that encourage life-long learning, as well as superior park and recreation amenities that promote active lifestyles and provide beautiful green space for recreation and play.
-In 2021, the average NRH homeowner will pay $1,260 in property taxes to the city.
+For 2021, the average NRH homeowner paid $1,260 in property taxes to the city.
 The following chart shows how the tax payment is distributed to provide city services.

 |City Service||Annual ||Monthly||Percent|

 |Public Works (Streets)||$ 296.15||$ 24.68||23.5%|

 * General Government includes financial management, information technology, planning, communications and other administrative services.

 Property taxes fund about 40% of the city’s daily operations, with sales tax contributing about 21%.
 Franchise fees, permits, fines, charges for service, grants and other sources also help fund your city services.